fsc-isardar/laravel-docker-compose-quickstart/README.md

 dockerfiles/webserver.Dockerfile | Add under "# php 7.4" | *RUN apt-get -y install php7.4-**\<A NEEDED MISSING PHP PKG\>*** | no

 ### Troubleshoot:
+Run `docker-compose config --services` to check the names of services.

 Run `docker-compose ps` to check the status of the services.

 Run `docker container ls` to check the status of the containers.